Every teen needs the support of their community and caring adults to succeed.

 What is the CanTeen?

-The CanTeen is a youth led drop-in teen center for youth in 8th – 12th grades; located in front of of CNS High School that is open Monday, Tuesday, Thursday, and Friday from 2:00 PM to 6:30 PM when the North Syracuse School District is in session.
-The CanTeen is closed on Wednesday.
+The CanTeen is a youth led drop-in teen center for youth in 8th – 12th grades; located in front of of CNS High School that is open Monday through Friday from 2:00 PM to 7:00 PM when the North Syracuse School District is in session.

 Does it cost anything to go to the CanTeen or on the field trips?